 The Immigration Clinic was established in 1998.
-Its purpose is to give students an intensive, year-long experience working in-depth on immigration cases on behalf of low-income clients in need of legal assistance.
-Because of the nature of the work and the clientele, and the amount of time students will devote to the Clinic, students interested in the Immigration Clinic must apply and go through an application process.
-The application process usually occurs in February of each year.
-Students applying to participate in the Immigration Clinic must commit to being in the Clinic from the May after their second year until May of the year in which they graduate.
+Its purpose is to give students an intensive, year-long experience working in-depth on immigration cases and projects on behalf of low-income clients in need of legal assistance.
+Students interested in the Immigration Clinic must apply and go through the Clinic selection process that takes place in the spring of each year.
+The maximum enrollment in the Immigration Clinic is eight students each academic year.
+However, because of ongoing client needs, two of those eight students will be selected to participate in the Immigration Clinic for an entire calendar year – from May following their second year to May of their third year.
+Those two students will receive commensurate academic credit for participating for an entire year.
 The types of cases handled by students vary with the needs of the clientele, but generally include such matters as family-based immigrant cases, deportation defense, asylum cases (both affirmative and defensive), Special Immigrant Juvenile visa cases, post-conviction claims based on failure of defense counsel to advise of immigration consequences of criminal proceedings, and other like matters.
+There are also ongoing projects in the Immigration Clinic – each team of two students will be responsible for heading up one of those projects.
+Currently, those projects include (1) organizing and running an annual community naturalization clinic; (2) administering the “crimmigration” memo project which provides legal analysis to criminal defense attorneys of possible immigration consequences their non-citizen clients face; (3) administering the “Quick Counsel” project, which involves representing clients in limited scope proceedings in cases that the Clinic cannot accept for extended representation; and (4) the Special Immigrant Juvenile project, which involves coordinating the Clinic’s representation of juvenile clients seeking to obtain permanent resident status.
 Although they will inherit an ongoing caseload, students in the Immigration Clinic have a fair amount of discretion in deciding what types of new cases to take, and will have some flexibility to tailor those types of cases to their areas of interest.

 “The Immigration Clinic was by far the best experience of my law school career.
 Professor Ruser really allowed me to take the reins and make the experience my own.
 He allowed me to select cases that aligned with my interests and he pushed me to develop case strategies independently, which enabled me to garner a more in-depth understanding of the law.
 Ultimately, my clinical experience helped define my career path.
 I wanted to practice immigration law in Lincoln, and, following graduation, that meant starting up my own solo practice.
 Because of my Immigration Clinic experience, I had the skills and confidence needed to hit the ground running.”